 - You want to experiment, not just observe.
 Practice is the only place you can safely try a completely different way of saying the thing.
 Real meetings punish experiments; scenarios reward them.

 - You're on mobile, or not in English.
 Poised is desktop-first and English-focused.
-Articulated is phone-native in 12 languages.
+Articulated is phone-native, and its recorded practice and AI coaching feedback support 16 languages.

 The Honest Verdict